atrivialhero/atrivialhero.github.io/love.md

 ---
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;These are great people I discovered making art in many awesome ways from all over the country.
 Links are provided with artists when available.

-***Peter and the Tribe***
-This three-piece band from Seattle, Washington provides a robust and soulful sound in live performances despite such a small lineup.
-Check out their info and <a href="http://peterandthetribe.bandcamp.com/releases">Music</a>.
+***Waking Fable***
+These musicians in Austin, Texas create a unique sound so smoothe that they can make you feel like you're in a lounge in the twenties instead of listening through your car speakers.
+Look at their <a href="http://www.wakingfable.com">Website</a> for more.

 ***Gray Thomas***
 Honestly, the best poem I have ever seen performed.
 Ever.
 <iframe width="315" height="177" src="https://www.youtube.com/embed/j_CSzwf5ww0" frameborder="0" allowfullscreen></iframe>

+***Mike Cheslik***
+Amazing freelance animator and writer.
+One of the hardest workers I came across throughout my entire trip.
+He has lots of wonderful work on his <a href="http://mikecheslik.com">Website</a>.

 ***iLike, iLike Designs***
 These crafty sisters from Las Vegas, Nevada create fun, original accessories for people and pets!
 For people looking for unique style or gifts, they "promise you like!"
 Check out <a href="https://www.etsy.com/shop/ilikeilikedesigns">iLike iLike Designs</a>!

+***Carey McComas***
+This wonderful spirit is housed in the body of one of the cutest people you could possibly encounter.
+Her fun, folksy ukulele songs incite smiles everytime.
+Her poems inspire.
+Most importantly, her happy energy is contagious.
+Check her out on <a href="https://twitter.com/c_scribble">Twitter</a>.

 ***Phil Jacobson***
 This Chicago-based musician has a smooth voice and a genuine sound that allows him to connect with all audiences.
 Information is available on <a href="http://www.reverbnation.com/philjacobson">Reverb Nation</a>.

 ***Noah the Wordsmith***
 This rapper/spoken-word poet from Southern California surprises with his thought provoking lyrics and natural flow. <a href="http://noahthewordsmith.bandcamp.com/releases">Music</a> can be found online.

+***Peter and the Tribe***
+This three-piece band from Seattle, Washington provides a robust and soulful sound in live performances despite such a small lineup.
+Check out their info and <a href="http://peterandthetribe.bandcamp.com/releases">Music</a>.

 ***Matthew Shone***
 This stand-up comedian from Las Vegas, Nevada uses a self-aware brand of comedy that is uundeniably endearing.
 Follow him on <a href="https://twitter.com/MatthewShone">Twitter</a>.